Should White Quartz Countertops Be Sealed

 Do Not Use Common “Penetrating Sealers” on Quartz Countertops

-Quartz counters are made with a natural stone aggregate and unsaturated polyester resin.
+Quartz counters are made from a natural stone aggregate and unsaturated polyester resin.
 The resin can have an adverse reaction with a solvent based sealer.
-This is one reason why I wouldn't recommended sealing quartz countertops with common penetrating sealers, "NOT" because they won't or can't stain.
+This is one reason why I wouldn't recommended sealing quartz countertops with common penetrating sealers, "NOT" because they "won't" or "can't" stain.

 As you have discovered, quartz counters do not shine like a polished granite.
 It is not recommended to use a standard type of polish on quartz surfaces, because many standard types of polish contain wax that can build up, flake off and show wear over time.